 You may have noticed that he used the term informatics.
-Here is a description/definition of it on the Informatics web site at Edinburgh.
+Here is a description/definition of it on the Informatics web site at the U of Edinburgh (there is a PDF at the bottom of that page with more detail).
 I actually think informatics is a better term than Data Science, but hey, out with the old in with the new(ish).

 Named Entity – The Subjects and Maximizing Entropy